The future of the Tasman Environment Plan – Aorere ki uta Aorere ki tai

 • Existing plan changes (Wakefield and Motueka)

-• Tasman Resource Management Plan - E-Plan migration
+• Tasman Resource Management Plan - on-line migration

 • Biodiversity preparatory work to implement the NPS-IB